tlienart/Franklin.jl/docs/faq/technical.md

 **Reference**: [issue 243](https://github.com/tlienart/Franklin.jl/issues/243), **more on this**: [styling](/styling/classes/).

-For the reference basically a footnote is inserted as
+For reference basically, a footnote is inserted as

 ```html
 <sup id="fnref:1"><a href="/menu1/#fndef:1" class="fnref">[1]</a></sup>